Vanguard

 The Guiding Decision

-Treat responsiveness as a system-level design constraint, not a per-screen adaptation.
+Treat responsiveness as a system-level constraint, not a per-screen adaptation.

-At Vanguard’s scale, fixing individual screens wasn’t progress, it was postponing the real problem.
+At Vanguard's scale, fixing individual screens wasn't progress — it was postponing the real problem.
+Consistency wasn't a preference.
+It was the difference between a reliable platform and a fragile one.

 What kept breaking: